 I. Rationale

 Faculty may use instructional technology tools to facilitate effective instruction, to enhance student learning, to supplement or replace face-to-face instruction, and to extend access to students.
 Courses and programs using instructional technology are termed technology-mediated.
-Technology-mediated courses might be synchronous (broadcast, video conferencing, web conferencing), asynchronous (online) or a blend. .
+Technology-mediated courses might be synchronous (broadcast, video conferencing, web conferencing), asynchronous (online) or a blend.

 The following principles guide this policy: